Reported speech (el estilo indirecto)

 - Tense changes (cambios de tiempo verbal)

-- Say vs. tell (say vs. tell)
+- Say vs. tell

-- Reporting questions (reportar preguntas)
+- Reporting questions (preguntas en estilo indirecto)

 - Other time and place changes (otros cambios de tiempo y lugar)